JackieG8803/Tripwire-Directory-Integrity-Script/README.md

-# Tripwire Directory Integrity Script
+# Tripwire Directory Integrity Script in Linux (Fedora)

 This project implements a simple, Python-based directory integrity checker ("tripwire"), which records or audits the hash states of files in a monitored directory.